JoergBitzer/AudioDevOrga/installReadMe.md

     3. Install Editor (Visual Studio Code works on all platforms)

 * Apple:
-    0. Install compiler (I would use Xcode), install xcode-select --install
+    0. Install compiler (I would use Xcode from appstore), more important to intall the CLI-Tools in a terminal:
+    ```console
+         install xcode-select --install
+    ```
     1. Install git (if not installed, will be installed by xcode-select)
     2. Install CMAKE (don't forget to add the path to terminal, e.g
     ```console
     sudo "/Applications/CMake.app/Contents/bin/cmake-gui" --install
     ```
     3. Install Editor (Visual Studio Code works on all platforms)
+    4. if asked for a c++ toolchain in the following steps, choose clang

 * Linux:
     0. Check installed compiler version (gcc -v should be > 9.0), if not installed,  install it